 Use Technology to Track Cash Flow

 If you’re using a ballpoint pen and a college-ruled notebook to keep track of your expenses, it’s no wonder that you’re struggling with cash flow.
-There are so many high-quality inexpensive (or even free) types of accounting software and services to keep track of who you owe, when you owe them, and how much you need to cough up when the time comes.
+There are so many high-quality inexpensive (or even free) types of accounting softwares.
+They keep track of who you owe, when you owe them, and how much you owe.
 Not sure where to start?
 While Quickbooks is probably the most well-known, you won’t go wrong with other options like Freshbooks, Xero, or Wave Accounting (that last one’s free, so you don’t have any excuses not to try it if money’s tight).

 Don’t Keep Extra Inventory on Hand

 Your goal is to meet demand–and no more.
 Run out of stock on a popular item?
-You can just let your customers know when you expect to get it back in stock, and even consider rewarding them (if you can afford it) with some small additional benefit.
+You can just let your customers know when you expect to get it back in stock.
+Consider rewarding them (if you can afford it) with some small additional benefit.
 It’s better not to use up your cash (and your space) on extra product that you can’t guarantee you’ll be able to move.
 If you do end up with extra inventory, quickly offer a sale or discount so it will fly off the shelves quickly and pad your wallet.